NicholasMcRae/CollegeProjects/README.md

 - Completed in term 4

 Parallel Processing App
-- In sixth term I built an application that leveraged the MPI standard to produce multi-processor functionality for parsing large data sets
+- I built an application that leveraged the MPI standard to produce multi-processor functionality for parsing large data sets
+- Completed in term 6

 C# projects
 ===========